Can You Create a Wikipedia Page for Your Company? [Best Practices & Guidelines to Know]

 Examples of Company Pages on Wikipedia

-World Wide Technology's wikipedia page is an excellent example of a company page.
+World Wide Technology's Wikipedia page is an excellent example of a company page.
 First, it offers a brief overview describing what type of company it is, how much revenue it earns, and how many people it employs.
-It then offers a timeline of notable events, starting with when it was founded and ending with its latest recognition in TIME magazine in 2021.
+It then provides a timeline of notable events, starting with when it was founded and ending with its latest recognition in TIME magazine in 2021.

 The page ends with a comprehensive list of independent reliable sources, which have been published about the organization.
 Such a list helps Wikipedia understand why the organization is notable and avoids the appearance of a conflict of interest.
 Without such a list of references, your company page could be deleted.

-Urban One's wikipedia page is another excellent example of a company page.
+Urban One‘s Wikipedia page is another excellent example of a company page.
 It begins by describing what the company is, who its primary audience is, and how large it is.
-While details like the fact that it's the largest African-American-owned broadcasting company and one of the highest-earning African-American-owned businesses in the United States are impressive, they are stated objectively and cited properly to avoid the appearance of self-promotion.
+While details like the fact that it’s the largest African-American-owned broadcasting company and one of the highest-earning African-American-owned businesses in the United States are impressive, it's stated objectively and cited properly to avoid the appearance of self-promotion.

-Wikipedia requires significant coverage in multiple independent sources for articles on organizations to be considered noticeable — a requirement which Urban One has easily met.
-Towards the bottom of the page you'll find a references section with over 54 entries.
+Wikipedia requires significant coverage in multiple independent sources for articles on organizations to be considered noticeable — a requirement that Urban One has easily met.
+Towards the bottom of the page, you'll find a references section with over 54 entries.

 Getting Your Company on Wikipedia